What is a WordPress maintenance business?

 You’re selling optimization.
 Optimization means that the longer you have a relationship with a client, the more value you bring to the table.
-You’re improving the website, speeding load times, driving more conversions, and delivering greater revenue.
+You’re improving the website, speeding up load times, driving more conversions, and delivering greater revenue.

 You’re selling expertise.
 You’re a specialist.
-You know the business.
+You know business.
 You know WordPress.
 And you’re making that expertise available to your maintenance clients in an incredibly efficient manner.

 If you haven’t yet started offering maintenance packages to your clients, there’s no better time than today to get started.

 There are four main steps involved in starting this part of your WordPress maintenance business.

 - Figure out what services you can offer.

 - Arrange the list of services into a menu of standard packages.

 - Create a profitable pricing strategy.

 - Start selling to existing and new clients.